LarvataTW/yii2ckeditor/README.md

 CkeditorAsset::register($this);

-than you can use ckeditor 4.x as normal
+then you can use ckeditor 4.x as normal